phonklover/TickifyClone/README.md

 ### Support the project <a name="support"></a>

 There is a lot of work behind this project.
 I might save you hundreds, maybe thousands of hours of work (calculate that in developer costs).
-So when you are earning money by using HUGE, be fair and give something back to open-source.
-HUGE is totally free to private and commercial use.
+So when you are earning money by using tickify, be fair and give something back to open-source. tickify is totally free to private and commercial use.

 Support the project by renting a server at [DigitalOcean](https://www.digitalocean.com/?refcode=40d978532a20) or just tipping a coffee at BuyMeACoffee.com.
 Thanks! :)